 The greatest tool for teaching number sense is the number line.
 Unfortunately, this simple, powerful vehicle gets left behind in elementary grades.
 However, used properly throughout the secondary grades, the number line can develop deep, flexible number sense as well as conceptual understanding of variables, signed numbers, rules of exponents, algebraic expressions, geometric relationships, statistics and other key mathematical ideas.

-MPJ did not invent the Clothesline activity.
+I did not invent the Clothesline activity.
 The idea has been around in various forms for a long time.
 I was inspired by a presentation of my friend, Kelli Wise (Kwisenbct@gmail.com), at Riverside County’s MaTHink Conference.
-What I have done here is created a structure, numerous “Tent Sets” (available on the various pages of this site: Benchmarks, Numbers, Algebra, Geometry, Statistics) and ideas for facilitating the Clothesline, all in one easily accessible place.
+What I have done is expanded it’s use through many secondary topics for which the open number line has not been applied, and I created a structure, numerous “Card Sets,” and ideas for facilitating the Clothesline, all in one easily accessible place.

 The General Idea: